Talent Builds

 From the class tree we have moved Mind Freeze and Blinding Sleet to March of Darkness and Enfeeble, you can also change one of these to Wraith Walk if you like.

-You do have another flex point with Soul Reaper, though I would recommend taking it, you could shift this to any of the other options listed above or Assimilation if for whatever reason that was required of you.
+You do have another flex point with Soul Reaper, though I would absolutely recommend taking it, you could shift this to any of the other options listed above or Assimilation if for whatever reason that was required of you.

 Class Talents